Paint | Vinyl Windows

-The spray paint worked better than I anticipated on the handles and locking mechanisms.
-They were a a real PITA (pain in the a$$) to paint with a brush, but the spray paint went on like hairspray!
-Once the spray paint dried, I used a window cleaner and a razor’s edge to clean the spray paint “splatter” on the windows.
+The best part of the spray paint is how much easier it was to spray the handles and locking mechanisms.
+They were a real PITA (pain in the a$$) to paint with a brush, but the spray paint went on like hairspray!
+Once the spray paint dried I took a razor’s edge and cleaned the remnants of spray paint right off.

 I am so proud of this project.
 I found very few blog posts or articles on painting vinyl windows so I hope this helps!
 I am very proud of the results.